Man Utd face Sevilla in Europa League quarter-finals

 The first legs take place on 13 April, with the return games on 20 April.

-Sevilla are serial winners of this competition, having won all of their six titles since 2006 and they defeated the Red Devils in the semi-finals on their way to winning it in 2020.
+Sevilla are recent serial winners of this competition, having won all of their six titles since 2006 and they defeated the Red Devils in the semi-finals on their way to winning it in 2020.

 Their squad includes Brazil defender Alex Telles, who is on loan from United.